PranavMaheshwari37/Mercari-_Price-_Suggestion/README.md

 ## Data set

-I've taken dataset from kaggle ().In The data set there are seven features which are described below.
+I've taken dataset from kaggle (https://www.kaggle.com/c/mercari-price-suggestion-challenge/data).In The data set there are seven features which are described below.

 1.)
 Name: The name of the product that is being listed by the seller.